-The chief functions of the stem is to support the leaves and flowers and spread them out on all sides for proper functioning -the leaves to get sufficient amount of sunlight for photosynthesisand the flowers to get pollinated.
+The chief functions of the stem is to support the leaves and flowers and spread them out on all sides for proper functioning-the leaves to get sufficient amount of sunlight for photosynthesis-and the flowers to get pollinated.

-M. Translocation
+TL.
+Translocation

 The stem conducts water and mineral salts upward from the root system to the aerial portion of the plant and food manufactured in the leaves downward to regions where it is used or stored.
-This process whereby water and food move through the plant is termed. conduction or translocation.
+This process whereby water and food move through the plant is termed conduction or translocation.

-, The water containing mineral salts absorbed from the soil. by the roots is known as sap.
+by the roots is known as sap.
 The sap is conducted upwards to the leaves and the growing regions of the stem and the branches.
-In herbaceous plants, the height to which this water has to reach. is small.
+In herbaceous plants, the height to which this water has to reach small.
 Some trees like Australian Eucalyptus, Sequoia and some conifers attain a height of 100 metres or more.
 In these the sap has to be lifted to a great height.
 The upward movement of water and dissolved substances is called the ascent of sap.